Wire gauge: Types of wire gauge

 Wire gauges may be broadly divided into two groups, the empirical and the geometric.
 The first includes all the older gauge measurements, notably the Birmingham gauge (B.W.G. or Stubs) and the Lancashire.
 The origin of the B.W.G. is obscure.
 The numbers of wire were in common use earlier than 1735 when the measurements were officially defined.
 It is believed that they originally were based on the series of drawn wires, No. 1 being the original rod, and succeeding numbers corresponding with each draw, so that No. 10, for example, would have passed ten times through the draw plate.
-But the Birmingham and the Lancashire gauges, the latter being based on an averaging of the dimensions collated from a large number of the former in the possession of Peter Stubs of Warrington (1756-1806), have long held the leading position, and are still retained and used probably to a greater extent than the more recent geometrical gauges.
+But the Birmingham and the Lancashire gauges, the latter being based on an averaging of the dimensions collated from a large number of the former in the possession of Peter Stubs of Warrington (1756–1806), have long held the leading position, and are still retained and used probably to a greater extent than the more recent geometrical gauges.

-The first attempt to adopt a geometrical system was made by Messrs Brown & Sharpe in 1855.
+The first attempt to adopt a geometrical system was made by Brown & Sharpe in 1855.
 They established a regular progression of thirty-nine steps between the English sizes, No. 0000 (460 thou or about 12 mm) and No. 36 (5 mils or about 0.13 mm).
 Each diameter was multiplied by 0.890526 to give the next lower size.
 This is now the American wire gauge (AWG), and is prevalent in North America and used to some extent in over 65 countries, with a market share of about 30% of all power and control wires and cables.

 The Imperial Standard Wire Gauge, which was sanctioned by the British Board of Trade in 1884, was formulated by J. Latimer Clark.
 Following one of its recommendations, it differs from pre-existing gauges scarcely more than they differ among themselves, and is based on a rational system, the basis being the circular mil.
 No. 7/0, the largest size, is 0.50 inches (500 mils or 12.7 mm) in diameter (250 000 circular mils in cross-sectional area), and the smallest, No. 50, is 0.001 inches (1 mil or .001 in) in diameter (1 circular mil [cross-sectional area] or 0.7854 millionths of a square inch).
 Between each step the diameter, or thickness, diminishes by 10.557%, and the area and weight diminish by ~ 20%.

 None of the above systems of measurement is part of the metric system.

 The current British Standard for metallic materials including wire is BS 6722:1986, which is a solely metric standard, superseding 3737:1964, which used the SWG system.

 The IEC 60228, used in most parts of the world, defines standard wire sizes based on their cross-sectional areas as expressed in mm^{2}.
 Each wire size has to respect a maximum resistivity value.